When to get life insurance?

 • current state of health.

 “If you’re a healthy individual in your 20s, you would fall under a low health-risk category.
-This means your premiums will be lower,” MacMillan explains.
+This means your premiums will be lower,” says MacMillan.

 Two of the most common kinds of life insurance are:

-“Term life is much more affordable [than permanent] for young Canadians who are just starting out,” she says.
-“You’ll be able to buy a large amount of coverage at the lowest price.”
+“Term life can be more affordable [than permanent] for young Canadians who are just starting out,” she says.
+“You’ll be able to buy a large amount of coverage at a lower price.”

 You could also get a small amount of permanent life insurance to go with your term policy.
 This is where your youth pays off.

 While having some permanent coverage will cost you more, the younger you are the lower your premium will be.
 Permanent life insurance can offer more protection than term alone (more on this later).
-And, having some of it can help set up a financial foundation while you’re in your 20s.
+And, having some permanent coverage can help set up a financial foundation while you’re in your 20s.

 As you get older, your financial situation will most likely change.
 When you reach your 30s, you may have: